demoray/obs-advanced-timer/README.md

 - Streaming timer (starts timer when streaming starts)
 - Recording timer (starts timer when recording start)
 - With the countdown modes, there is an option to countup when the countdown is finished
+- Meeting Costs (how much has this meeting cost thus far?)

 **Formatting**
 The default format is: %0H:%0m:%0s (00:00:00)